top of page

 China & Australia

-Elsewhere, we have seen a de-escalation in US-China trade tensions, which has generally been viewed as positive for global risk sentiment.
-The most significant recent positive news was the face-to-face meeting between the US and Chinese leaders (President Donald Trump and President Xi Jinping) in late October 2025 where they agreed to extend their existing trade truce for one year.
-This prevents the implementation of further massive rounds of tariffs and temporarily reduces some existing ones.
-China's overall global trade position remains strong.
-Its global trade surplus has surpassed $1 trillion for the first time.
+Elsewhere, we have seen a de-escalation in US-China trade tensions.
+This development is generally viewed as positive for global risk sentiment.
+The most significant recent news was the face-to-face meeting between US and Chinese leaders (President Donald Trump and President Xi Jinping) in late October 2025.
+They agreed to extend their existing trade truce for one year.
+This agreement prevents the implementation of further massive rounds of tariffs and temporarily reduces some existing ones.

-This resilience is because Chinese manufacturers are successfully rerouting their goods to the US via third countries (like those in Southeast Asia) or increasing exports to other markets (like the EU, which has seen a surge).
 For a currency like the Australian Dollar, which thrives on stability and global trade, this truce has proved supportive.
 In addition to global risk appetite, the Aussie Dollar has received a significant domestic boost from the Reserve Bank of Australia (RBA).

 At its most recent meeting, the RBA kept the official cash rate at 3.60% and delivered a distinctly hawkish tone.
-Governor Michelle Bullock explicitly stated that they do not see rate cuts on the horizon and that the risks to inflation have "tilted to the upside" suggesting their next move could be a hike rather than further cuts.
-This monetary policy divergence with the UK and US potentially creates an attractive interest rate differential in favour of the Aussie Dollar deeper in to 2026, which is a powerful driver of the currency's strength.
+Governor Michelle Bullock explicitly stated that they do not see rate cuts on the horizon.
+The risks to inflation have "tilted to the upside," suggesting their next move could be a hike rather than further cuts.

-Currency Market News December.
+Currency Market News December

 Adam Jordan - Currency Dealer